Should There Be Any Government At All?

 The problem with this anarchist point of view is that, in practice, it results in exactly what the anarchists want to avoid: oppression of the many by the few.
 Here's why.

 Consider what it means for an organization to be a "government."
 Forget for the moment whether it is a good or a bad government.
 What makes it a government in the first place?
 The answer is that a government is the organization that enjoys a monopoly of violence in a given region.
 Period!
 Whatever organization enjoys this monopoly of violence is, by definition--for better or for worse--the government in that region.
-This "government" can take any form, from a ruthless gang with some leader it obeys, to an aristocracy with a royal family, or an elected parliament, or a priest class, or--what I advocate--a voluntary federation of egalitarians, or whatever.
+This "government" can take any form, from a ruthless gang with some leader (or leaders) it obeys, to an aristocracy (large land owners or otherwise rich people) with, perhaps, a royal family, or an elected parliament, or a priest class, or--what I advocate--a voluntary federation of egalitarians, or whatever.

-If an organization is the "government" in a region, then whatever it says people must do is the "law" in that region because when push comes to shove the government alone has the means of using the violence necessary to enforce that "law" and notbody else has the means of using enough violence to disobey the law and get away with it.
+If an organization is the "government" in a region, then whatever it says people must do, or not do, is the "law" in that region because when push comes to shove the government alone has the means of using the violence necessary to enforce that "law" and nobody else has the means of using enough violence to disobey the law and get away with it.

 Sometimes, it is true, there is no "government" in a region.
 There are two very different ways this might happen.